-For asbestos in soil or aggregate, a suitably qualified occupational hygienist must carry out an assessment if the material in the soil and aggregate is unknown or classified as friable.
+For asbestos in soil or aggregate, a suitably qualified person or occupational hygienist should carry out an assessment if the material in the soil and aggregate is unknown or classified as friable.
 Council will engage specialists, who may include asbestos removalists, for all cases except in the case of minor, non-friable contaminations.